franktylerva/couchdb_architecture/README.md

 # couchdb_architecture
-A simple example architecture for using CouchDB with a Single Page React Application
+A simple example architecture for using PouchDB and CouchDB to support Edge use cases where connectivity and bandwidth may be limited.